 After the Wedding is one of those films in which it’s what we don’t see that fascinates us the most.
 It’s a multilayered world of sudden discoveries and unspoken conversations, a world that’s built around façades and in which everybody is pretending to be somebody else.
 The most emotional moments come when we least expect, as our protagonists are finally ready to address the real issues and find out, at last, what it is that they need to say – whether it’s an apology, an “I love you”, an “I’m scared” or a cry for help.
 This deeply moving drama is not only about a family with secrets: it’s ultimately a story about feeling, acceptance and identity.
 As our characters find out who they want to be, they finally understand how to be there for one another, and this is what makes this film so very human.

-After the Wedding premiered at the Sundance Film Festival on January 24, 2019, and its theatrical release has been set for August 9, 2019.
+After the Wedding premiered at the Sundance Film Festival on January 24, 2019, and is now available to watch on digital and on demand.